thunder-dft/thunder-ase/README.md

 * `iwriteout_dos`: Write out  density of states.
 Default is  0 (False).
 * `ipi`: open I-PI socket.
 Default is 0.
 * `inet`: socket protocol, 0: unixsocket, 1: port.
 Default is 0(unixsocket). inet=1 is under-developing.
 * `host`: name for unixsocket.
-Default is 'thunder-ase'.
+Default is 'thunder-ase-xxxx', xxxx is random string.